Blogger Logo

 Blogger Logo 2016-present

-In the current version, the corners of the square are not as rounded as they used to be, and “B” takes up slightly less space than in other logos.
-Moreover, the designers returned a rich color to it to emphasize the intensity of the service and its importance.
-An oblique shadow goes down from the central letter to the left, which creates its realism.
-In addition, the developers returned the text to the logo, so the name of the web platform is located to the right of the icon.
+In the current version, the corners of the square are less rounded than in previous versions, and “B” takes up slightly less space than in other logos.
+Moreover, the designers returned it to a rich color to emphasize the service’s intensity and importance.
+An oblique shadow falls from the central letter to the left, which adds realism.
+In addition, the developers returned the text to the logo, so the web platform’s name is positioned to the right of the icon.
 Blogger is written in thin gray characters.

 Font and Colors